-When Logan makes his first appearance in season four, he's freshly returned from a mission abroad, one whose location Veronica tries to deduce by going through his luggage after a passionate round of welcome-home-sex.
-During her search, Logan teases her about marriage and she quickly realises it's no joke when she finds a ring in one of his pockets.
-Logan (literally) gets down on one knee to propose, but Veronica quickly shoots him down before he can even fully get the question out, citing both of their parents' relationships as clear examples on why they shouldn't mess with a good thing.
+When a bomb kills four people at the Sea Sprite Motel, including the nephew of a Mexican drug cartel boss and the fiancée of a congressman's brother, Veronica and Keith are hired to find the culprit.
+Before things get too deep, Logan returns home from a mission abroad, one whose location Veronica tries to deduce by going through his luggage after a passionate round of welcome-home-sex.
+During her search, Logan teases her about marriage and she realises it's no joke when she finds a ring in one of his pockets.
+Before the US Navy pilot can properly propose, Veronica quickly shoots him down, citing both of their parents' relationships as examples on why they shouldn't mess with a good thing.

 The proposal and rejection leave Veronica unsettled, but Logan seems to accept her decision with grace, which in turn makes her upset that he isn't more upset.
 Logan continually brings up his therapist Jane and hinting that he'd like Veronica to attend a couples' session with him at some point — an idea she is vehemently opposed to.
 At one point, Logan seriously wonders if Veronica would rather he revert back to the angry, violent teenager he used to be, which she seemingly does since she goads him into punching a cabinet and relishes the rough sex that quickly follows.
 But Logan is visibly distressed by the violent episode and wonders if maybe Veronica needs therapy as badly as he does.